 Subsection 3.
-Luggage shall mean any article, including vehicles carried by the carrier under a contract for the carriage of passengers as well as valuables as mentioned in section 419(2).
+Luggage shall mean any article, including vehicles carried by the carrier under a contract for the carriage of passengers.
 Cabin luggage shall mean luggage which the passenger has in his custody or cabin or which the passenger has in or on his vehicle.
 The regulations on luggage shall not apply if the goods are carried pursuant to a chartering agreement or bill of lading or a document concerned with the carriage of goods.

 Section 402.
-Except for section 408 and matters consequential upon sections 430 and 431, the provisions of this part shall only apply if otherwise has not been agreed or is customary.
+Except for section 408 and matters consequential upon sections 430 and 431, the provisions of this part shall only apply if otherwise has not been agreed consequential upon sections 403a and 403b or is customary.